Activists says arrests by neighbouring state’s army deterring more injury victims from crossing border for treatment.

 Lavrov said Assad had “delegated the responsibility of holding such a dialogue to Vice-President [Farouk] al-Sharaa”.

-Repeated efforts by the Arab League and Russia to initiate talks have been rejected by the Syrian opposition, which refuses any negotiations while the crackdown continues.
+Repeated efforts by the Arab League and Russia to broker talks have been rejected by the Syrian opposition, which refuses any negotiations while the crackdown continues.

 Walid al-Bunni, a senior member of the opposition Syrian National Council, said Lavrov had brought no new initiative and that “so-called reforms” promised by Assad were not enough.